TeamDev-IP/JxBrowser-Examples/README.md

    - [Eclipse](https://marketplace.eclipse.org/content/buildship-gradle-integration#group-details)
    - [NetBeans](https://netbeans.org/features/java/build-tools.html)

-5. Run an example with the following VM parameter:
+5. Run the example you are interested in with the following VM parameter:
     ```bash
     -Djxbrowser.license.key=<your_license_key>
     ```